ADA compliance for college websites - what to know in 2025

 • Clear navigation: The navigation menu is intuitive and well-organized, allowing people who rely on keyboards or screen readers to efficiently browse the website

-• Alt text for images: All meaningful images have alt text, so people with visual impairments can understand the content of the images through screen readers
+• Alt text for images: All meaningful images have alt text, so people with vision impairments can understand the content of the images through screen readers

 If you're in need of further inspiration, we recommend you check out our list of beautiful ADA-compliant websites.